mendersoftware/mender-docs/01.Getting-started/05.Deploy-to-physical-devices/docs.md

 ## See the device in the Mender UI

-If you refresh the Mender server UI (by default found at [https://localhost/](https://localhost/?target=_blank)), you should see one or more devices waiting authorization.
+If you refresh the Mender server UI (by default found at [https://localhost/](https://localhost/?target=_blank)), you should see one or more devices pending authorization.

 Once you **authorize** these devices, Mender will auto-discover inventory about the devices, including the device type (e.g. beaglebone)